House inches forward on Trump's request to rescind foreign aid, public media funding

 "I suspect we're going to find out there are some things that we're going to regret," Republican Sen. Thom Tillis of North Carolina said Wednesday before voting for the package.

 Republican Sens.
-Susan Collins of Maine and Lisa Murkowski of Alaska both criticized Congress, saying it was undermining its budget oversight role with its behavior, and arguing that any funding cuts should be sorted out during the annual appropriations process.
+Susan Collins of Maine and Lisa Murkowski of Alaska both criticized Congress, saying it was undermining its budget oversight role by ceding to the White House's, and arguing that any funding cuts should be sorted out during the annual appropriations process.
 Collins and Murkowski both voted against the package.